ocaml/dune/doc/project-layout-specification.rst

 library.

 Note that the format is completely static.
-However you can do meta-programming on jbuilds files by writing them in *OCaml syntax*.
+However you can do meta-programming on jbuilds files by writing them in :ref:`ocaml-syntax`.

+.. _opam-files:

 <package>.opam files
 ====================